What is a Bronchopulmonary Sequestration?

 - The St. Louis Fetal Care Institute is one of the only places in North America to offer this groundbreaking treatment for severe BPS.

 - During this minimally invasive fetal intervention, a small needle is inserted into the BPS and a laser fiber is targeted at the abnormal blood vessel going to the BPS.
 The laser blocks the blood flow, causing it to stop growing.
 The goal of the operation is to reverse the process by which the BPS is causing heart failure in the fetus.
 After the surgery, the BPS steals less blood flow from the fetus, and the heart and lungs start growing more normally as the BPS shrinks in size.

-- Billy was the first patient in North America to receive laser ablation before he was born.
+- Billy was the first patient in the United States to receive laser ablation before he was born.
 Click here to read his story.

 - Open Fetal Surgery:

 - If the laser ablation operation is not possible, or is not successful, then open fetal surgery may be needed.